andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

       Real Help Doncaster independent panel.
 The Panel includes people with lived experience of homelessness alongside representatives of support groups and accommodation providers.
-  heading: How will my donation be used?
+  heading: How will my donation be distributed?
 ---